igematberkeley/igem-at-berkeley-web/content/cubs/_index.md

 ---
 ### Get ready to present your BioE research!

-> iGEM at Berkeley is excited to bring you the second Undergraduate Bioengineering Symposium this coming spring, featuring the latest undergraduate-led BioE research, on **Monday, May 1st**.
+> iGEM at Berkeley is excited to bring you the second Undergraduate Bioengineering Symposium this coming spring, featuring the latest undergraduate-led BioE research, on **Tuesday, May 2nd**.

 >Any questions?
 Please email <cubs@igem.berkeley.edu>, and a member will get back to you.